|Posted on Sunday, October 25, 2009 - 11:16 am: |

 It predicts the number of cancer cases will reach 24 million a year by 2035, but half could be prevented.

 We eat too much sugar, on average 100 pounds a year (vs. ~10 lbs in early 19th century), which is detrimental to our health.
-Complex sugars like fruit or found in natural founds, which also contain important dietary fiber, are not detrimental in same way as processed foods with sugar added.
+Complex sugars like fruit or found in natural foods, which also contain important dietary fiber, are not detrimental in same way as processed foods with sugar added; why whole grains are healthier than refined carbohydrates like white flour and white rice.

 BBC News: Sweet tooth linked to heart attacks